eait-itig/dhcp-relay/README.md

 - A manpage
 - Support for operating on [enc(4)](https://man.openbsd.org/enc.4) interfaces
-- Agent Circuit ID Sub-circuit option handling
+- Agent Circuit ID Sub-option handling
 - Agent Remote ID Sub-option handling

 ## To do